orbs-network/v3-git-book/orbs-lambda/lambda-triggers/subscribing-to-triggers.md

 # Subscribing to triggers
-In order to subscribe to one or more of the triggers above, one must implement and export a "register" function.
+In order to subscribe to one or more of these triggers, one must implement and export a "register" function.

 ```js
 module.exports.register = function (engine) {